Beneficient Company Top Insiders

 Beneficient employs about 55 people.
 The company is managed by 12 executives with a total tenure of roughly 129 years, averaging almost 10.0 years of service per executive, having 4.58 employees per reported executive.
 Examination of Beneficient's management performance can provide insight into the company performance.

-Check out Trending Equities to better understand how to build diversified portfolios, which includes a position in Beneficient Class A. Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as various price indices.
+Check out Trending Equities to better understand how to build diversified portfolios, which includes a position in Beneficient Class A. Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in inflation.

 Beneficient Management Team Effectiveness

-The company has return on total asset (ROA) of (0.1585) % which means that it has lost $0.1585 on every $100 spent on assets.
+The company has return on total asset (ROA) of (0.12) % which means that it has lost $0.12 on every $100 spent on assets.
 This is way below average.
-Similarly, it shows a return on stockholder's equity (ROE) of (5.5108) %, meaning that it created substantial loss on money invested by shareholders.
+Similarly, it shows a return on stockholder's equity (ROE) of (4.4722) %, meaning that it created substantial loss on money invested by shareholders.
 Beneficient's management efficiency ratios could be used to measure how well Beneficient manages its routine affairs as well as how well it operates its assets and liabilities.
+The current Return On Tangible Assets is estimated to decrease to -0.08.
+The current Return On Capital Employed is estimated to decrease to -0.02.
+At this time, Beneficient's Total Current Assets are most likely to decrease significantly in the upcoming years.
+The Beneficient's current Asset Turnover is estimated to increase to 0.03, while Total Assets are projected to decrease to roughly 303.4 M.

-The market capitalization of Beneficient Class is USD63.93 Million.
+The Beneficient's current Common Stock Shares Outstanding is estimated to increase to about 638.6 M, while Net Loss is projected to decrease to (167.9 M).
+The market capitalization of Beneficient Class is USD66.24 Million.
 Beneficient Class A shows majority of its outstanding shares owned by insiders.
 An insider is usually defined as a corporate executive, director, member of the board or institutional investor who own at least 10% of the company's outstanding shares.
-94.0 percent of Beneficient Class outstanding shares that are owned by insiders signifies that they have been buying or selling the stock in recent months in anticipation of some upcoming event.
+91.76 percent of Beneficient Class outstanding shares that are owned by insiders signifies that they have been buying or selling the stock in recent months in anticipation of some upcoming event.
 Note, that even with negative profits, if the true value of the firm is larger than the current market value, you may still be able to generate positive returns on investment in this company.

 Some institutional investors establish a significant position in stocks such as Beneficient in order to find ways to drive up its value.
 Retail investors, on the other hand, need to know that institutional holders can own millions of shares of Beneficient, and when they decide to sell, the stock will often sell-off, which may instantly impact shareholders' value.
 So, traders who get in early or near the beginning of the institutional investor's buying cycle could potentially generate profits.